mbugni/fedora-remix/README.md

 * supporting external devices (like printers and scanners)

 ## How to build the LiveCD
-[See a detailed description][03] about how to build the live media.
+[See a detailed description][03] about how to build a live media using kiwi-ng.

 > [!NOTE]
 >